wutong16/DistributionBalancedLoss/README.md

 # Distribution Balance Loss

-This repo is the implementation of paper *Distribution-Balanced Loss for Multi-Label Classification in Long-Tailed Datasets* (ECCV2020 **Spotlight**).
+The implementation of our paper *Distribution-Balanced Loss for Multi-Label Classification in Long-Tailed Datasets* (ECCV2020 **Spotlight**).

 <img src='./assets/intro.png' width=800>